sugarkwork/sd_expressions_gen/README.md

 ![smile](https://user-images.githubusercontent.com/98699377/229041920-aee011e5-e6dc-439f-8c92-74d084862eec.png)

+Repeats the process for the number of expressions defined in the "expressions" variable.

 If you prepare a pose image (cn.png) for ControlNet and a face mask (mask.png), you can easily create a standing image that can be used in the game.